 Before the ship docks

 These present times have changed our mindset.
-Before all this, we thought we could only work with people – our teammates, clients, partners – face to face.
+Before all this, we thought we could only work with people – our teammates, clients, and partners – face to face.
 But look at us now.
 Now that we’re working from home, we can collaborate with our teams, clients, and partners not just here but even globally!

 As a team leader, this is the time to invest in communication tools.
 To ease communication between your team members.
 So that at the end of the day, no one is losing out on anything and things still continue running smoothly.